By Jenny Lelwica Buttaccio

 - Gastrointestinal distress such as diarrhea or constipation

-Though symptoms can range from mild to severe, POTS can create a high degree of disability for some patients, as stated in a study in the Journal of Geriatric Cardiology.
-Everyday activities such as eating, taking a shower, and making low-intensity movements worsen the various manifestations of the syndrome.
+Though symptoms can range from mild to severe, POTS can create a high degree of disability for some patients, as stated in a review in the Journal of Geriatric Cardiology.
+Everyday activities such as eating, taking a shower, and low-impact fitness routines may worsen the syndrome.

 How to Test and Diagnose POTS

-There are many tests that a physician can do to diagnose POTS and other types of dysautonomia, says Dr. Dempsey, the primary ones being the standing test, small fiber biopsy, and blood work.
-If those don’t provide enough information to make a diagnosis, or if you have recurrent fainting episodes, you may need to see a POTS or dysautonomia specialist, neurologist, or cardiologists for additional tests.
+There are many tests that a physician can do to diagnose POTS and other types of dysautonomia, says Dr. Dempsey, the primary ones being the standing test, tilt table test, small fiber biopsy, and blood work.
+If those don’t provide enough information to make a diagnosis, or if you have recurrent fainting episodes, you may need to see a POTS or dysautonomia specialist, neurologist, or cardiologist for additional tests.

 The Standing Test